akshanshop/TrueCraft/replit.md

 ## Overview

 TrueCraft Marketplace Assistant is a Streamlit-based web application designed to empower local artisans with AI-powered tools for online marketplace success.
 The application provides three core functionalities: AI-assisted product listing creation, artisan profile management, and analytics dashboard for tracking product performance.
-The system leverages Google's Gemini-2.5-pro model to generate compelling product descriptions, pricing suggestions, and writing assistance for artisan profiles.
+The system leverages Hugging Face API for text generation to create compelling product descriptions, pricing suggestions, and writing assistance for artisan profiles.

 ## User Preferences